Rev. Dr. Preston Graham

 CPC Senior Pastor & Mission Anabaino Executive Director

-Transitioning to the north, he received his M. Div. from Gordon-Conwell Theological Seminary and started a campus ministry at Gordon College.
-After serving as interim pastor at a church in Boston for a year, he relocated to New Haven CT where he received a S.T.M degree from Yale University.
+Transitioning to the north, Preston received his M. Div. from Gordon-Conwell Theological Seminary and started a campus ministry at Gordon College.
+After serving as interim pastor at a church in Boston for a year, he relocated to New Haven CT where he received a S.T.M degree from Yale University in American Religous History.

-While still a student at Yale, he taught confessional theology to a group of young professionals and graduate students.
+While still a student at Yale, Preston taught confessional theology to a group of young professionals and graduate students.
 Little did he know that God’s providence would call upon him to plant a church in New Haven shortly after graduation.
-Since then Rev. Graham has served the Yale-New Haven community for 22 years and planted three sister churches in Southern New England.
-Most recently, Mission Anabaino is the missional initiative to build a multi-congregrational church movement in greater New Haven together with a global church planting movement committed to a Total Christ spirituality and church practice.
+Since then Rev. Graham has served the Yale-New Haven community for 26 years and leads the development of a multi-congregational movement of church planting in Greater New Haven.

 - Pittsburg Theological Seminary & Aberdeen University, D. Min., Thesis: Totus Christus For The Total Church: In Search For Holistic Christian Spirituality and Church Practice